kiwi974/blood_cells_classification/README.md

 In grayscale, we can notice that this model learns 'too much'.
 It probably 'memorizes' the images it sees, and do not generalize enough.
 This could be a first point on which to work for the following.

-Above the training and validation curves, as weel as loss functions, for the default model trained on both grayscaled and colored images.
+Below the training and validation curves, as weel as loss functions, for the default model trained on both grayscaled and colored images.

 ### For colored images